okta/okta.github.io/_source/_posts/2018-01-18-cryptocurrency-pwa-secured-by-okta.md

 }
 ```

-Restart `ionic serve` and you should see the login page at `http://localhost:8100`.
+Restart `ionic serve`, and you should see the login page at `http://localhost:8100`.

 {% img blog/cryptocurrency-pwa/login-page.png alt:"Login Page" width:"800" %}{: .center-image }